Table Of Contents

 After the runaway success of the 2021 Netflix show “Squid Game”, an unaffiliated cryptocurrency with the same name entered the market.
 The founders of the crypto took advantage of the global success of the show and created a surge in publicity and demand.
 The value of the crypto ballooned from $1 per coin to $2,861 in a matter of days.
 However, when new Squid Game investors tried to sell their assets, they were told they needed to enter a separate pay-for-play game to qualify to withdraw their funds.
 This created an administrative delay, during which time the scammers sold their holdings and disappeared, causing the coin’s value to crash back to below $1.

 The scam affected thousands of traders, some of them experienced investors who assumed the crypto was affiliated to its Netflix namesake.
 The scam was surprisingly simple to execute and resulted in a massive payoff for the scammers.
 Traders should be aware of scams like this.
-As this case demonstrated, when hungry traders are onto the next big thing, they can sometimes lose their discretion and fall for scams of this nature.
+This case showed that traders chasing the next big thing can lose their discretion and fall for such scams.

 For these scams to be effective, the scammers often manage to perform some level of social engineering on their victims so that their offers contain a reference to someone in the target’s network.
 It could come in the form of a link bearing the call to action, “Your friend John Smith wants you to take advantage of this amazing opportunity.”